 The City of Haysville Public Water Supply is not affected by this groundwater contamination, and residents connected to the public water supply are not at risk.

-This document describes the Kansas Dry Cleaning Program, enforcement of the Dry Cleaning Regulations, and describes actions taken at the Former Four Seasons Dry Cleaners Site in Wichita.
+Kansas Dry Cleaning Program Overview (PDF) describes the Kansas Dry Cleaning Program, enforcement of the Dry Cleaning Regulations, and describes actions taken at the Former Four Seasons Dry Cleaners Site in Wichita.

 - Affidavit of Expenditures Form Dry Cleaning Facility Release Trust Fund (PDF)

 - Application for Prioritization of a Contaminated Dry Cleaning Facility (PDF)

 - Kansas Dry Cleaning Facility Closure Confirmation (PDF)

 - NESHAP Fact Sheet - KSDCFS-1 (PDF)